 2 Slowly heat 3 inches oil to 340°F.

 3 Dip chocolate into batter, coating each piece completely.
-Fry fritters, a few at a time in the hot oil until golden brown, about 1- 2 minutes. drain each batch on paper towles, then tranfer to a warm serving platter and dust with confectioner's sugar.
+Fry fritters, a few at a time in the hot oil until golden brown, about 1- 2 minutes.
+Drain each batch on paper towels, then transfer to a warm serving platter and dust with confectioner's sugar.

 And, as always, I love Retro Advertisements--Fritters with a Future: